tr7zw/Item-NBT-API/wiki/Using-the-NBT-API.md

 For reading/storing custom data on tiles/entities, you should use methods that end with PersistentData.

+> [!IMPORTANT]
+> When working with tile entities, make sure that the block entity exists in the world.
+>
+> For example, you may not be able to add data to a chest in `BlockPlaceEvent` because the chest hasn't been placed yet.
+In such case, you can delay your actions by one tick or set the block to chest manually.

 ```java
 // Obtain data
 boolean test = NBT.getPersistentData(entity, nbt -> (boolean) nbt.getBoolean("custom_key"));